 On Friday, March 29, NASCAR fans gather from all over the region — many of whom set up shop on the TMS campgrounds for the weekend.
 Gear heads and casual fans alike can see cars from the Monster Energy NASCAR Cup Series drop the hammer and attempt to break the TMS qualifying record of 200.111 MPH, (set in 2014 by the now-retired Tony Stewart) and earn a spot in Sunday’s O’Reilly Auto Parts 500.

 Saturday morning features practice for the Cup Series drivers followed by qualifying for the NASCAR Xfinity Series and a race, the Bariatric Solutions 300.

-Sunday belongs to the big boys with rock-and-roll superstar Ozzy Osbourne and son Jack waving the green flag to start the Cup Series race.
-The first 30,000 fans through the turnstiles also get receive a Danica Patrick Bobblehead.
+Sunday belongs to the big boys with multi-platinum star Bret Michaels of Poison headlining the Loud & Proud Pre-Race Show to kick off the Cup Series race.
+The first 30,000 fans through the turnstiles also get receive a Jimmie Johnson Bobblehead.

 As the cars speed around the track, it’s impossible for eyes to gravitate toward Big Hoss, the giant HD video screen on the backstretch, the biggest HD screen in the world.
 Even bigger than the one at AT&T Stadium, Big Hoss now spans half an acre.

 Of course, this only covers the on-track happenings at TMS.
 As usual, there are plenty of activities off the track.
 One great thing about racing is the high level of interaction between fans and drivers.
 This week and weekend, fans will have ample opportunities to do so at driver appearances across the DFW Metroplex.